Common Inpainted Objects In-N-Out of Context: Introduction

-Using Stable Diffusion's inpainting model~\cite{rombach2022high}, we replace exactly one object per COCO image.
+Using a diffusion-based inpainting model~\cite{rombach2022high}, we replace exactly one object per COCO image.
 This selective approach allows us to maintain the broader scene context while introducing precise, controlled variations in object-scene relationships.
-Our meticulous data creation pipeline and multi-step verification ensure high-quality inpainting results, and we apply a state-of-the-art Multimodal Large Language Model (MLLM) to classify each inpainted object as either contextually consistent or inconsistent with its scene.
+Our meticulous data creation pipeline and multi-step verification ensure high-quality inpainting results, and we apply a state-of-the-art Large Vision Language Model (LVLM) to classify each inpainted object as either contextually consistent or inconsistent with its scene.

+We name our dataset \textit{Common Inpainted Objects In-N-Out of Context (\datasetName)}, emphasis on context for inpainted objects.
+It contains 97,722 inpainted images, each accompanied by rich annotations.
 Figure~\ref{fig:pipeline} shows the pipeline of our data creation and the downstream tasks.
-We name our dataset \textit{Common Inpainted Objects In-N-Out of Context (\datasetName)}, reflecting our emphasis on context for inpainted objects.
-Our dataset contains 97,722 unique inpainted images, each accompanied by rich annotations.

-\datasetName{} is the first dataset that features inpainted objects with diverse context annotations, enabling advancements in tasks including context classification, object-from-context prediction, and fake detection (as our objects are inpainted by a generative model). \datasetName{} serves as a challenging benchmark, encouraging new research for the computer vision community.
+\datasetName{} is the first dataset that features inpainted objects with diverse context annotations, enabling advancements in tasks including fine-grained context classification, object-from-context prediction, and fake detection (as our objects are inpainted by a generative model).

-{} The main contributions of our work are:\\ 1.
+{} Our main contributions are:\\ 1.
 We introduce a novel, large-scale dataset of partially manipulated images that enhances COCO, featuring strategically inpainted objects that are either contextually coherent or inconsistent with their scenes.\\ 2.
-We employ \datasetName{}'s context labels to train a context classifier.
-This task utilizes the visual features of an image, alongside the semantic features of detected objects to predict an object to be in- or out-of-context.\\ 3.
-We introduce a novel task, object-from-context, which aims to predict instance- and clique-level categories for possible objects that fit the given context.\\ 4.
-We demonstrate that context can be effectively integrated into fake detection pipelines, substantially improving state-of-the-art methods without fine-tuning.
+We introduce a fine-grained context reasoning task in \datasetName{} based on three criterion-specific dimensions and train efficient student models through distillation from a 72B LVLM teacher.
+These models provide modular, interpretable, and high-accuracy context reasoning for inpainted and real images.\\ 3.
+We introduce a novel task, object-from-context, which aims to predict instance- and clique-level semantic categories for possible objects that fit the given context.\\ 4.
+We show that context can be effectively integrated into fake detection pipelines, substantially improving state-of-the-art image forensics methods without fine-tuning.